The Anesthesia Gas Machine

 Aisys, Avance, Perseus |

 Or one can conceive of flowmeters by function: patient breathing gas, scavenger, common gas outlet, or auxiliary oxygen flow.
+Of course, we also measure flow (and volume, and composition) of inhaled and exhaled gases in the breathing circuit.

 Diagram of a glass flowmeter.
 Click on the thumbnail, or on the underlined text, to see the larger version.